ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 After establishing a secure communication, the Client sends a Join Request to the KDC as described in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
 More specifically, the Client sends a POST request to the /ace-group/GROUPNAME endpoint, with Content-Format "application/ace-groupcomm+cbor".
 The payload MUST contain the following information formatted as a CBOR map, which MUST be encoded as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

 * 'scope': Required.
 MUST be set to the specific group that the Client is attempting to join, i.e., the group name, and the permissions it wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{scope}}.
-* 'get_creds': Optional, present if the Subcriber Client wants to retrieve the public keys of all the Publisher Clients upon joining.
+* 'get_creds': Optional, present if the Subcriber wants to retrieve the public keys of all the Publishers upon joining.
 Otherwise, this parameter MUST NOT be present.
 If the parameter is present, the parameter MUST encode the CBOR simple value "null" (0xf6).
-Note that no 'role_filter' is necessary as KDC returns the authentication credentials of Publisher Clients by default.
+Note that no 'role_filter' is necessary as KDC returns the authentication credentials of Publishers by default.
 * 'client\_cred': The use of this parameter is detailed in {{client_cred}}.
 * 'cnonce': Optional, MUST be present if 'client\_cred' is present.
 It is a dedicated nonce N\_C generated by the Client.
 It is RECOMMENDED to use a 8-byte long random nonce.
 Join Requests MUST include a new 'cnonce' at each join attempt.
 * 'client\_cred\_verify': Optional, MUST be present if 'client\_cred' is present.
 The use of this parameter is detailed in {{pop}}.

- As a Publisher Client has its own authentication credential to use in a group, it MUST support client_cred', 'cnonce', 'client_cred_verify' parameters.
+ As a Publisher has its own authentication credential to use in a group, it MUST support client_cred', 'cnonce', 'client_cred_verify' parameters.

 #### Client Credentials-'client_cred' {#client_cred}

 One of the following cases can occur when a new node attempts to join a group.

-* The joining node isn't a Publisher Client, i.e., it is not going to send messages to the group.
+* The joining node isn't a Publisher, i.e., it is not going to send messages to the group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
-* The joining node is a Publisher Client, and
+* The joining node is a Publisher, and
     -  the KDC already acquired the authentication credential of the joining node either during a past group joining process, or during establishing a secure communication association, and the joining node and the KDC use a symmetric proof-of-possession key.
 If the authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters, then the key can be used for the authentication credential in the group.
 In this case, the joining node MAY choose not to provide again its own authentication credential to the KDC, in order to limit the size of the Join Request.
     - the KDC hasn't acquired an authentication credential.
 Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).